Dsbhatt313/ocr-document-understanding/README.md

 # OCR Document Understanding

 A Python pipeline that extracts structured information from receipt and invoice images using OCR and spatial layout analysis.
-Built as a take-home assignment for an AI/ML/CV Intern position.
+Built as a take-home assignment.

 ## What It Does